-The following information is derived from the Company's financial statements prepared in accordance with IFRS applicable to interim financial reporting including IAS 34.
+The following information is derived from the Company's Interim and Annual financial statements prepared in accordance with IFRS for the annual and IFRS applicable to interim financial reporting including IAS 34 for the interim periods.
 The information below should be read in conjunction with the Company's Interim and Annual financial statements for each of the past seven quarters.